Proposed Submission Core Strategy and Policies Development Plan Document Review

 provided to improve strategic facilities in Ipswich by:

 - Significantly enhancing the town centre in terms of quantity and quality of the shops, the cultural offer and the network of public spaces;

 - Ensuring a new strategic employment site at Futura Park continues to be developed;

-- Extending the strategic greenspace network; and
+- Extending the strategic greenspace, ecological network and canopy cover; and

 - Continuing to support the development of University Campus Suffolk and Suffolk New College.